Career and Technical Education Pathways

 Automotive Technology 1

-This is a 3-period Skill Center class (3 high school credits).
-This STEM course provides the foundation for entry into the automotive industry as a technician, service writer/manager, or future engineer building cars.
-By the end of the first year, they will complete 4 of the 8 ASE content.
-This is a nationally certified program through the ASE Education Foundation.
-Students will take the ASE certification test at the beginning and end of the course to measure growth.
-Students will learn in a state-of-the art automotive shop and classroom.
-Leadership through Skills USA Auto Club is expected.
+This STEM course provides the foundation for entry into the automotive industry as a technician, service writer/manager, or future automotive engineers and designers.
+By the end of their first year, students will complete 4 of the 8 Automotive Service Excellence (ASE) components and will take the ASE certification test.
+ASE certification is nationally recognized as a reliable measure of automotive expertise and is of high value for future employment in this field.
+The classroom and auto shop facilities at Bellevue are state-of-the-art to provide students with an authentic learning environment.
 Students will work on customer, shop owned and student scheduled vehicles.
+Leadership opportunities will be available through the Skills USA Auto Club.
 Students who successfully complete Year 1 may be eligible to apply for Year 2.

 Automotive Technology 2

-This is a 3-period Skill Center class (3 high school credits).
 At this advanced level of STEM training, students will focus on the intricacies of automotive professionalism.
 Successful completion of this class requires a high level of maturity, self-motivation, and a desire to succeed.
 This course has a strong STEM correlation with math, science and physics along with dexterity building and meter usage.
 Students can earn up to 15 college credits through Pacific NW College Credit and Lab Science Equivalency credits at Bellevue High School.
 Leadership opportunities are provided through Skills USA Auto Club and job shadowing at local shops/dealerships.
 Topics studied revolve around the 8 nationally recognized Automotive Service Excellence (ASE) content areas.
 Students will study 4 ASE topics each year.
 Students will also take the ASE Certification test at the beginning and end of the course to show growth.
 Students will work on customer, shop owned and student scheduled vehicles.
+Program fees may apply.
+Financial assistance may be available for qualifying students.

 Business